Ali-A-Koye/rabbitmq-easy-rpc/README.md

 Labeling your project is like having a name so that others can call you and you can call others by this name.

-The package tries to get it from the env, so make sure you have this key and its value available in your process.env , an example od .env :
+The package tries to get it from the env, so make sure you have this key and its value available in your process.env , an example of .env :

 ```javascript